ytatus94/Real_Lepton_Efficiency/README.md

 This is the new real lepton efficiency framework.

+### v31-04. (combine branch) Remove functions and add histograms in `ytEventSelection`.
+1. Remove the calculate weight functions.
+2. Add histograms for Nvtx, AvgMu, NLepts, and NJets.

 ### v31-03. (combine branch) Rewrite `ytEventSelection`.
 1. Rewrite the structure of `ytEventSelection` so it can get the correct cutflow results as before.
 2. Add SUSYTools in package dependence.